-Asbestos issues were discovered with some of the locomotives being scrapped at Thornton Junction, the remaining locomotives were then moved to Leicester for scrapping.
+Asbestos issues were discovered with some of the locomotives being scrapped at Thornton Junction, at which time the scrapping stopped and the remaining locomotives were moved to Leicester for disposal.
 On June 3rd 1987 25028, 25318 & 26013 moved to Mossend Yard, June 4th 1987 to Carlisle, June 5th 1987 to Basford Hall, June 8th 1987 to Leicester Humberstone Road and into Vic Berry's yard on June 9th 1987.
 By the middle of June 1987 25028 had been scrapped, almost seven years after withdrawal.

 Works visits (records incomplete).

 The first seven Class 25/1s were allocated to North Eastern Region depots; D5176 - D5178 (boiler equipped) to Holbeck (55A) whilst D5179 - D5182 (non-boilered) were allocated to Gateshead.

 For the locomotives based at Holbeck passenger work was a frequent occurrence, both local and longer workings as D5178 was so provided on February 14th for a run to Morecambe only six days fresh out of Darlington.
 By this time the vast majority of the Leeds local services were in the hands of diesel multiple units.
 On June 3rd 1963 the 09.33 Morecambe - Leeds was hauled by 5178.
 After transfer to Gateshead during June D5178 was noted on one of the freight turns from Scarborough on May 20th.